 The Chanticleer Foundation Board of Directors announces the latest recipients of the Chanticleer Scholarship in Professional Development.

-The Chanticleer Scholarship in Professional Development promotes creativity and leadership by providing professional development opportunities for public garden staff.
-Established in 2008, the Scholarship has supported 50 public garden professionals from gardens of all types and sizes.
-It has two core components, academic study to improve leadership skills and support of travel to meet with leaders to build on that academic experience.
-Each Scholar has the opportunity to visit other gardens, including Chanticleer, a 47-acre pleasure garden in Wayne, Pennsylvania.
-The next scholarship application deadline is July 1, 2018.
+The Chanticleer Scholarship promotes creativity and leadership by providing professional development opportunities for public garden staff.
+The scholarship has two core components: academic study to improve leadership skills and support of travel to meet with leaders to build on that academic experience.
+Each scholar will visit public gardens, including Chanticleer, a 35-acre pleasure garden in Wayne.
+The next scholarship application deadlines are July 1, and November 1, 2024.